Drink Driving banner

 • A failure by the nurse or doctor to obtain a blood sample correctly.

-If we can prove that these errors occurred, it may lead to the case being dismissed.
+If our drink driving lawyers can prove that these errors occurred, it may lead to the case being dismissed.

 Evidential Difficulties